hermangroup/docs/wallets/recovery.rst

 If you have a 12-word phrase and feel certain your backup was made on an iOS or Android mobile device, follow these instructions.

-.. _dash-android-phrase-restore:
+.. _historia-android-phrase-restore:

 12-word phrase on Android
 -------------------------

-Ensure your Dash wallet is fully updated in the Play Store, then open Dash.
+Ensure your Historia wallet is fully updated in the Play Store, then open Historia.
 If you have an existing balance, either make another backup or transfer it to an external address, because restoring a wallet will replace your existing wallet!
 Click the menu button in the top left corner, select **Safety > Restore from recovery phrase** and enter your